dotnet/docs/docs/ai/semantic-kernel-dotnet-overview.md

 ### Connections

-The Semantic Kernel SDK includes a set of connectors that enable developers to integrate LLMs into their existing applications.
-These connectors serve as the bridge between the application code and the AI models.
+The Semantic Kernel SDK includes a set of connectors that enable developers to integrate LLMs and other services into their existing applications.
+These connectors serve as the bridge between the application code and the AI models or services.
 Semantic Kernel handles many common connection concerns and challenges for you so you can focus on building your own workflows and features.

 The following code snippet creates a Kernel and adds a connection to an Azure OpenAI model: